drewolbrich/ScrollingContentViewController/README.md

 Subclasses of `ScrollingContentViewController` may be configured using [storyboards](#storyboards) or in [code](#code).

-This library can also be used without subclassing, by composing the helper class `ScrollingContentViewManager` instead.
-See [Usage Without Subclassing](#usage-without-subclassing).
+This library may also be used without subclassing, by composing the helper class `ScrollingContentViewManager` instead.
+Refer to [Usage Without Subclassing](#usage-without-subclassing).

 ### Storyboards